carpentries-incubator/byte-sized-rse-overview/index.md

 Byte-sized RSE is a series of standalone mini lessons providing key research software skills in around 1.5 hour.

+### Target audience

+* Research software engineers (RSEs) working in academic or research-intensive settings — i.e., people whose role includes developing, maintaining, or supporting research software.
+* Researchers and postgraduate students involved in computational or data-intensive research, who already have some basic software/coding experience and want to level up their software engineering practices.

 ### Byte-Sized RSE Lessons

 At the moment, the following mini lessons constitute the Byte-sized RSE series: